25Ericcheong/dev-daily-journal/README.md

 Still need to connect to Mongo DB with Mongoose and ensure that a connection is made from the client (frontend) to the server (backend).

-Can follow this guideline https://blog.logrocket.com/mern-stack-tutorial/
+Currently following the following: https://blog.logrocket.com/mern-stack-tutorial/ for setup

 ## Documentation
 Acts as my log book essential - not really a documentation of the code (could be - depends on how I go in terms of development).
 Everything can be found via this [link](../../wiki)